ehsanasgari/DiTaxa/README.md

 <h1> Running Example </h1>

 An example of periodontal disease dataset (Jorth et al, 2015) is provided (a relatively small dataset).
-In order to see how DiTaxa runs, you may run the following command after installation:
+In order to see how DiTaxa runs, you may run the following command after installation, but please fix the blastn path first (you can get the latest version from here: ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/):

 ```
 python3 ditaxa.py --indir dataset/periodontal/